Model-independent measurement of cosmic curvature with the latest $H(z)$ and SNe Ia data: A comprehensive investigation: Data and methodology

 \subsection{Reconstruction method: Gaussian process}

 There is an integral between the Hubble parameter and the luminosity distance.
 In order to calibrate the distance using the $H(z)$ data, it is necessary to reconstruct a smooth curve of $H(z)$ with a non-parametric reconstruction technique firstly.
 Here, we briefly introduce the GP method that allows us to reconstruct a function from data straightforwardly without any parametric assumption.
+We adopt the \texttt{GaPP} Python code widely used in cosmology to implement the GP method \citep{Seikel:2012uu, Seikel:2012cs,Zhang:2018gjb,Cai:2019bdh,Wang:2020dbt,Seikel:2013fda,Benisty:2022psx,Briffa:2020qli,Bernardo:2021cxi,Escamilla-Rivera:2021rbe}.
 In this process, it is assumed that the value of the reconstructed function $f(z)$ evaluated at two different points $z$ and $\tilde{z}$ are connected by a covariance function $k(z,\tilde{z})$, and it only depends on two hyperparameters $\sigma_f$ and $\ell$.
 Although there are various and effective forms of the covariance function, according to the analysis in Seikel \& Clarkson \cite{Seikel:2013fda}, the squared exponential form with the Mat\'{e}rn $(\nu=9/2)$ covariance function can lead to more reliable results than all others.
 So we take it here, and its expression is

-Here, the values of two hyperparameters are optimized by the GP itself via the observational data.
-The reconstructed functions of $H(z)$ for the two cases, CC $H(z)$ and Total $H(z)$, are shown in Fig. \ref{fig:reconstruction}.
+{Here, the hyperparameter $\ell$ represents the characteristic length scale, indicating the distance over which significant changes occur in the function $f(z)$.
+The hyperparameter $\sigma_f$ represents the typical change or variation in the observed data.
+The values of two hyperparameters are optimized by the GP itself via the observational data.
+It is important to note that the optimization of these two hyperparameters is performed independently of the fitting process for the cosmological parameters.} The reconstructed functions of $H(z)$ for the two cases, CC $H(z)$ and Total $H(z)$, are shown in Fig. \ref{fig:reconstruction}.